uhellstr/OpenXtalk-gameoflife/README.md

 - Added rough support for Mobile (Android)
 - Added support for iOS (8.3 and above) for iPad 2 / Air
+- Added support for LiveCode 8.0-DP6 and iOS9
 - Added support for FontAwesome fonts and removed all graphical icons from the project to minimize size of app and get rid of all the manual work of creating icons.